NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 bundle-adjusted cameras produced so far, align that one to ``ref.tif``, and then apply this alignment to the cameras.

 Examine the file having the stereo convergence angles for each pair of images as produced by bundle adjustment (:numref:`ba_conv_angle`).
-Pick one or more pairs of images with a solid convergence angle (say 15-30 degrees) and a good number of matches, which is at least several dozens.
+Pick one or more pairs of images with a solid convergence angle (say 15-30 degrees, or for 4-10 degrees if no better luck).
+Ensure those pairs have a good number of matches, which is at least several dozens, and similar illumination.

 Create one or more stereo DEMs.
 If the site is large, the created terrains should cover a representative extent.
 They need not cover it